 Leste Chen who lived in Bangkok for eight to nine months while working on other films thought that the place would be suitable for a modern drama and suggested it to co-director Xu Zhao Ren.

 Both ended up having only good things to say about Thailand.
 The place is beautiful, the weather is good, the people are nice and quite professional.
-It is also much easier (and presumably less expensive) to film there than in Shanghai, Beijing or Guanzhou.
+It is also much easier (and presumably less expensive) to film in Thailand rather than in Shanghai, Beijing or Guanzhou.
 Actors didn’t have much reason to leave the set which the Director joked was an added bonus.
-The biggest downside from the location was the language barrier – occasional signs and spoken words had to be edited out post-production.
+However, he reveals the biggest downside from the location was the language barrier – occasional signs and spoken words had to be edited out post-production.

 3. The leading lady wasn’t supposed to be Victoria Song.